 Think of solar panels like windows.
 After rain or during a period of long dryness, you may notice residue on the window.
 These residues can include pollen, dust, calcium, sap, or bird droppings, and they will likely affect solar panel efficiency over time.

-Considering the maintenance of your solar energy system, the following benefits should be considered when deciding upon cleaning routines.
+In considering the maintenance of your solar energy system, the following benefits should be examined when deciding upon adequate cleaning routines.